Tantrums at All Ages: What is normal?

 And when tantrums do happen?
 Follow your gut!

 Ignore the outburst when it feels manipulative.
 Give them a hug and help them work it out when it’s the result of an emotionally trying time.
-This is the age when most parents report feeling furthest from the child, but I’m here to tell you that it doesn’t have to be that way.
+This is the age when most parents report feeling furthest from their child, but I’m here to tell you that it doesn’t have to be that way.

 Despite their pushes, this is the time to help your near-adult child navigate some particularly muddy waters.
 After all, a teenage temper tantrum is not so different from your own occasional meltdown.